 funny you should ask is a Stockholm based consultancy run by me, Olle Svensson.
-Having spent almost 15 years helping brands, organizations and individuals fit the technology piece into the transformation puzzle, my services are often described as digital transformation.
+Having spent almost 15 years helping brands, organizations and individuals fit the technology piece into the transformation puzzle.
+I consult in matters relating to transformation, innovation and service design.

-I’m an on and off speaker around the globe and an increasingly frequent (and varied) investor.
+On and off I do speaking sessions around the globe and I’m also increasingly an early (and varied) investor.

 Published posts by RSS-feed (no set frequency, english and Swedish).

 Many years ago I fell into the marketing industry, much by chance.
 I was one of those, still fairly few, who knew code, SQL, object oriented analysis, digital touch point mapping and all that jazz.
 And marketing.
 With a more sociological interest (media cultural studies) in how a digital paradigm shift impacts people, organizations and society, marketing was indeed one place to be.
-From there I’ve moved to strategy roles within brand building, through to service design and digital transformation.
+From there I’ve moved to roles within brand strategy, through to service design and business transformation.

 Because things don’t fit nicely into departments and silos, moving across adjacent fields around business design has been a strength.
 Departments and silos are all affected by business transformation initiatives and my perspective and experiences greatly help in holistically anchoring these projects in leadership and c-level agendas.

 Work within brand strategy, service design, innovation and transformation include clients like H&M (service design), BMW (organisational prototyping), Hyper Island (digital strategy/acceleration), Dustin (brand strategy), A1 Telecom Austria Group (business transformation and innovation program), Doberman (service design), BellPal (business development), Wired Consulting (innovation process design), Tele2 (innovation programs) to name a few.